×

 Key Takeaways

-- Hip labral tears are cartilage injuries in the hip joint that cause significant pain and instability, often resulting from sports injuries, high-impact activities, or trauma.
+• Hip labral tears are cartilage injuries in the hip joint that cause pain, instability, and reduced function, often from sports, trauma, or degeneration.

-- Non-surgical treatments for hip labral tears include physical therapy, Platelet-Rich Plasma (PRP) therapy, Prolotherapy injections, and bone marrow concentrate injections, all of which focus on symptom management and joint stabilization.
+• Non-surgical treatments include physical therapy, PRP, Prolotherapy, and bone marrow concentrate injections, all focused on symptom management and joint stabilization.

 Understanding Hip Labral Tears